1983 in Japanese music: Number one albums and LPs

+Annual charts

+Eisaku Ōkawa's Sazanka No Yado was number 1 in the Oricon annual singles chart.

 Music industry

 Polydor Japan introduced the uniform coding system.

 Film and television

 The music of Merry Christmas, Mr. Lawrence, by Ryuichi Sakamoto, won the 38th Mainichi Film Award for Best Music.
 The music of The Geisha and Kairei (Japanese: 海嶺) and Sensei (all from 1983), by Masaru Sato, won the 7th Japan Academy Film Prize for Best Music (awarded in 1984).
 Musicals include Toshi in Takarazuka – Love Forever.

+Idols

+The expression "Fusaku No 83-nen-gumi" (Japanese: 不作の83年組) has been used to described a group of idols who debuted in 1983.
+"Okami Seven" (Japanese: お神セブン) is a group of idols who debuted in 1983.

 Overseas

 The song Forbidden Colours, by David Sylvian and Ryuichi Sakamoto, reached number 16 on the UK singles chart, and also charted in Ireland, Australia and Iceland.
 The single Merry Christmas Mr. Lawrence, by Ryuichi Sakamoto, reached number 93 on the UK singles chart, and also charted in Australia and New Zealand.
 The album Merry Christmas Mr. Lawrence, by Ryuichi Sakamoto, reached number 36 on the UK albums chart, and also charted in Australia, New Zealand, Sweden, Iceland and the Netherlands.